Information and Testimony Requests

 FINRA Rule 8210 (Provision of Information and Testimony and Inspection and Copying of Books) grants FINRA staff and adjudicators authority to inspect and copy the books, records and accounts of member firms, associated persons and other persons over whom FINRA has jurisdiction relating to investigations, complaints, examinations or proceedings.
 These records include documents relating to compliance with just and equitable principles of trade, other FINRA rules, SEC rules, MSRB rules and the federal securities laws.1 Rule 8210 serves as FINRA's primary tool to obtain information necessary to conduct investigations,2 including investigations concerning a member firm's and associated person's obligation to observe high standards of commercial honor and just and equitable principles of trade.3

 The SEC approved amendments to Rule 8210 to, among other things, specify that FINRA staff and adjudicators may inspect and copy information in the possession, custody or control of a member firm, associated person or person over whom FINRA has jurisdiction.4 The amended rule also allows FINRA to serve a Rule 8210 request on an attorney for a member firm, associated person or person subject to FINRA's jurisdiction.
 The amendments became effective February 25, 2013.
 See Regulatory Notice 13-06.
-This is a test.

 1 See Supplementary Material .01 to Rule 8210.